-The FHA has waived its 3-year foreclosure waiting period.
+Did you know: The FHA has changed its policy regarding a 3-year foreclosure waiting period?

 The Federal Housing Administration (FHA) was formed in 1934.
 31 years later, in 1965, it became part of the U.S. Department of Housing & Urban Development (HUD).